samc5/Final_DS210/proj/data/README.md

-This is a placeholder for the data folder: in here you should place the gadm1 nuts dataset labeled as data.tsv
+This is a placeholder for the data folder: in here you should place the gadm nuts3 dataset labeled as data.tsv (if you wish to run the initial cleaning functions yourself)